TulioPD/MikiMediaPaloTG/README.md

 Assets/CardImage contains updated examples of a png generated using the canvas elements that represents a Card.
 It selects border, mana image and art image from a folder based on the card information.
 You can change the fonts and sprites used to anything you like without any major issues other than changing a few sizes

 CardDataBase is just a temporal class fortesting purposses.
-You should change it how the card information is stored in the future
+You should change how the card information is stored in the future